 As it happens another band making a re-appearance as they, like the Voids before them, had played The Top Twenty on the 22nd February 1965.

 Here’s a novelty.
 A band named after an implement that is “typically used in the automotive and aerospace industries, but are also present in a wide range of industrial machinery.”
 So who were they exactly?
 Hailing from Glastonbury, according to a web-site called “Poptop”, they were formed in 1965 and created a substantial following in the South West also playing at such venues as the Flamingo Club in London’s Wardour Street.
 In 1969 they recorded a “brass-led psychedelic” album under the name Brainchild called “Healing of the Lunatic Owl”.
 The Album made the Luxembourg Charts in March 1970 but failed to chart nationally.
-The band played a number of BBC sessions and acquired a following in other London Clubs such as the “Revolution”, the “Scotch of St James”, “Blaise’s”, the “Bag O’ Nails”.
+The band played a number of BBC sessions and acquired a following in other London Clubs such as the “Revolution”, the “Scotch of St James”, “Blaise’s” and the “Bag O’ Nails”.
 They also toured Spain in 1970 as the backing band to sixties star Billie Davis.
 What is perhaps even more interesting is that they are still going.
 Now called the New Midrod-Ends they feature songs from Louis Prima to Robbie Williams, Amy Winehouse, Ed Sheeran and the Killers.
-A covers band in other words.
+A covers band in other words but a rather eclectic one nevertheless.

 The name of this band were undoubtedly NOT named after the New York and Mississippi Valley Printing Telegraph Company, who were founded in 1851 in Rochester, New York and who changed their name to the Western Union Telegraph Company 5 years later.
 They were so named simply because they were from Yeovil, deep in the heart of the South West of the UK.
+Just before their appearance in Bridgwater, they supported Adge Cutler & The Wurzels on their UK tour and had even been the backing band for P.P.Arnold on her recent series of English gigs.

 The Newmarket took a break from proceedings on both the 6th & the 13th November in order to make way for the Annual Carnival.